chetansinghsajwan/notes/programming/languages/nix/builtin-functions/derivation.md

 Name of the derivation.

-It is embedded into the store path of the corresponding store derivation
+It is added to the store path of the corresponding store derivation as well as to its [output paths](https://nixos.org/manual/nix/stable/glossary#gloss-output-path).

 > [!example]
 >